zhaoyuzhi/RAW2RGB-GAN/README.md

 ## 3 Acknowledgement

-If you think this work is helpful for your research, please consider cite:
+If you have any question, please do not hesitate to contact yzzhao2-c@my.cityu.edu.hk